 To anyone who has ever watched a sunset or gazed upon a deep blue sky, the idea of variation in the spectrum of sunlight is hardly surprising.
 Perhaps more remarkable is the limited extent to which this variation is considered in solar photovoltaic development and operations.
 When comparing solar photovoltaic (PV) efficiencies, assessing generation of solar power plants, or evaluating performance warranty claims, a single standard spectrum (known as AM1.5, Appendix A) is the reference.
-While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in solar energy generation^{1-9}.
-Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide10, variability in the solar resource is perhaps the last remaining (technical) obstacle to more rapid deployment.
+While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in predictions of solar energy generation1-9.
+Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide10, variability in the solar resource is perhaps the last outstanding (technical) tool to accelerate deployment.
 Accounting for spectrum variation will reduce prediction errors and cut one of the few remaining cords restraining the spread of solar energy generation.

-Three parameters determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance)11.
+Three factors determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance)11.
+Historically, treatment of the first two factors has been distinct from that of the third.
 Temperature and (broadband) irradiance are routinely measured at solar installations and forecasted to determine grid availability of solar energy.
-Measurements of the third parameter, spectral irradiance, are considerably more sparse, conducted mainly by research groups.
+Measurements of the third factor, spectral irradiance, are comparatively sparse, conducted only sporadically, at limited locations worldwide.
 The power output of solar modules is rated using just the single spectrum and residential, commercial, and utility-scale PV systems are designed accordingly.
 For example, to determine if an operating solar power plant is performing to its contractual requirements, a key metric is the "performance ratio"12.
 This is calculated as the energy generated in a given time period divided by the (broadband) irradiance and the efficiency under the AM1.5 spectrum: any variation in the spectrum is neglected.